nuwavetech/lwc-aws-security-token-service/README.md

 ## Prerequisites

 + NonStop C Compiler.
-+ A installed instance of [LightWave Client](https://docs.nuwavetech.com/display/LWCLIENT) version 1.1.0 or greater.
++ An installed instance of [LightWave Client](https://docs.nuwavetech.com/display/LWCLIENT) version 1.1.0 or greater.
 + An AWS account.
 + An IAM role ARN to be assumed.
 + The security credentials (Access key ID and Secret access key) of an IAM user that has permission to assume the IAM Role.